-Start by creating a list of duties you expect your new administrative assistant to carry out and the must-have qualifications for a candidate to succeed in the role.
-This exercise can also help you decide if one employee will be enough, or if the workload requires multiple staff members — as well as whether you need to hire someone permanently or simply on a temporary basis to complete specific projects.
+Start by creating a list of job duties you expect your new administrative assistant to carry out and the must-have skills and qualifications for success in the role.
+This exercise can also help you decide if one employee will be enough or if the workload requires multiple team members — as well as whether you need permanent or contract talent to complete specific projects.

 Take the time to write the kind of recruitment ad that attracts great candidates.
 This primarily involves giving an accurate sense of the role and its responsibilities.
 A great job posting piques the interest of those who are truly qualified and discourages those who aren’t.
-A well-written job description also sets the stage for your new administrative assistant's success by giving them clear guidelines and a good understanding of your expectations from Day One.
+A well-written administrative assistant job description also sets the stage for your new administrative assistant's success by giving them clear guidelines and a good understanding of the work environment and your expectations from Day One.

-While internet job boards and social media are popular recruitment tools, the web alone may not be enough to find the right administrative assistant.
-Online recruiting is a supplement, but not a substitute, for the value of in-person networks.
+While internet job boards and social media are popular recruitment tools, the web alone may not be enough to find the right administrative assistant to hire.
+Online recruiting is a supplement to — not a substitute for — your own personal network.
 Consider asking your professional contacts if they know anyone appropriate for the job.
-Also check with your existing employees; your staff isn't likely to go out on a limb for someone who isn't up to snuff.
+Also check with your existing employees for referrals.

 Dig into the details

-Are candidates polite on the phone and in person?
-How are their verbal and written communication skills when interacting with you?
-Are there careless spelling mistakes and typos in their resume?
-How do they treat others in your company when they come in for an interview?
-The answers to these questions offer helpful insights into what a potential administrative assistant may be like when he or she is actually on the job.
+Are candidates polite during video or in-person interviews?
+Are they dressed professionally?
+How are their verbal and written communication skills?
+Do they project confidence and a positive tone?
+The answers to these questions offer helpful insights into what a potential administrative assistant may be like when they’re actually on the job.

 Look for the wow factor

-When it comes to finding a really great administrative assistant, one of the best recruiting tips is to take note when a candidate goes above and beyond.
-This may require you to dig a little deeper into their resume to determine whether they have pursued additional training, maintained a professional membership, earned an administrative certification or taken other steps that simply scream "go-getter."
+When it comes to administrative assistant hiring, one of the best tips for evaluating interviewees is to take note when they go above and beyond.
+Carefully review their resumes and ask interview questions that will help you to determine whether they have pursued additional training, maintained professional memberships, earned administrative certifications or taken other steps that indicate they’re a go-getter.

 Make those reference calls

 It can be challenging to get feedback from previous employers, but when you do get input, it can inform your hiring decision.
-Try a straightforward approach with a candidate's former boss — something like, "I'm considering hiring Pam as an administrative assistant at our office and would really appreciate any insights you could share about her to make sure she's a good fit for our company."
+Try a straightforward approach with a candidate's former boss — something like, "I'm considering hiring Pam as an administrative assistant at our office and would really appreciate any insights you could share about her."